Stephen A. Schwarzman

 Stephen Allen Schwarzman (born February 14, 1947) is an American businessman.
 He is the chairman and CEO of the private equity firm Blackstone Inc., which he established in 1985 with Peter G. Peterson.
 Schwarzman was chairman of President Donald Trump's Strategic and Policy Forum.

+Schwarzman's philanthropy has focused on education, artificial intelligence, and culture.

-According to Forbes, Schwarzman has a net worth of US$43 billion as of May 2025.
+According to Forbes, Schwarzman has a net worth of approximately US$50 billion as of early 2026.

 Early life and education

 Schwarzman was raised in a Jewish family in Huntingdon Valley, Pennsylvania, the son of Arline and Joseph Schwarzman.
 His father owned Schwarzman's, a former dry-goods store in Philadelphia, and was a graduate of the Wharton School.

 Schwarzman's first business was a lawn-mowing operation when he was 14 years old, employing his younger twin brothers, Mark and Warren, to mow while Stephen brought in clients.

 Schwarzman attended the Abington School District in suburban Philadelphia and graduated from Abington Senior High School in 1965.
 He attended Yale University, where he was a member of senior society Skull and Bones and founded the Davenport Ballet Society.
 After graduating in 1969, he briefly served in the U.S. Army Reserve before attending Harvard Business School, where he graduated in 1972.